jphmrst/PLC/src/plc/vfp/Lists.lagda.md

 one given here, in that it is also parameterised on an equivalence relation.

-Both `Relation.Unary` and `Relation.Binary` define a version of `Decidable`, one for unary relations (as used in this chapter where `P` ranges over unary predicates) and one for binary relations (as used earlier, where `_≤_` ranges over a binary relation).
+Both `Relation.Unary` and `Relation.Binary` define a version of `Decidable`, one for unary relations (as used in this section where `P` ranges over unary predicates) and one for binary relations (as used earlier, where `_≤_` ranges over a binary relation).